 September 8th - AM: The Magic & Mystery of Herbal Constituents – Lisa Ganora

 How do the healing herbs do what they do?
 What are the unseen entities that give herbs their properties, actions, characteristics, energetics, aromas and tastes?
 In this introductory class, we’ll learn how the molecules in plants are related to their medicinal powers.
 Using all of our senses, instincts, and intellects, we’ll explore aromatics, nutritives, bitters, mucilages, astringents and discuss how a knowledge of constituents can improve your medicine making skills.

-August 26th – AM: Herbal Research – Margaret Harris
+September 15th - AM: Aromatherapy Basics – Margaret Harris

 Delve into the patterns of acute and chronic respiratory disease, and learn how to regain the health of the upper and lower respiratory system using diet, herbs and special therapies.
 You will also learn about the side effects of common medications given for colds, flu, allergies and asthma, and how to apply safe, effective herbal alternatives.

 October 6th – AM: Student Research Projects and Graduation Celebration